xStarbound/xStarbound/doc/cosmetics.md

 - **`<headOffsetX>` and `<headOffsetY>`:** The X and Y values for the player or NPC's idle head offset, respectively.
 Both default to `0.0` internally.
 - **`<armOffsetX>` and `<armOffsetY>`:** The X and Y values for the player or NPC's idle arm offset, respectively.
 Both default to `0.0` internally.
 - **`<color>`:** The player or NPC's favourite colour.
 Defaults to `ffffffff` (i.e., fully opaque white) internally. _Vanilla:_ The default favourite colour defined in the vanilla `$assets/player.config` is `3375edff` (a light blueish colour, `51, 117, 237, 255` in decimal).

+## Entity render layers

+Render layers are specified in either `"<renderLayerName>"` or `"<renderLayerName><offset>"` former, where `<renderLayerName>` is a valid render layer name and `<offset>`, if present, is an integer offset from that render layer, prefixed with a _mandatory_ `+` or `-` for positive or negative integers.
+A positive offset moves the entity frontward (i.e., «toward» the viewer) compared to the default for that layer, while a negative offset moves the entity rearward (i.e., «away» from the viewer) compared to the default for that layer.
+The following render layer names, from back to front, are available:

+- `"BackgroundOverlay"`
+- `"BackgroundTile"`
+- `"Platform"`
+- `"Plant"`
+- `"PlantDrop"`
+- `"Object"`
+- `"PreviewObject"`
+- `"BackParticle"`
+- `"Vehicle"`
+- `"Effect"`
+- `"Projectile"`
+- `"Monster"`
+- `"Npc"`
+- `"Player"`
+- `"ItemDrop"`
+- `"Liquid"`
+- `"MiddleParticle"`
+- `"ForegroundTile"`
+- `"ForegroundEntity"`
+- `"ForegroundOverlay"`
+- `"FrontParticle"`
+- `"Overlay"`

+While a change to a player or NPC's render layer obviously affects rendering order, it does _not_ affect how `renderer` callbacks (see `$docs/lua/renderer.md`) categorise the player — player entities are always considered player entities and NPCs are always considered NPCs.
+If the player is lounging in any vehicle or object, the player is always rendered on the render layer used by that vehicle or object, overriding all other overrides.
+If _no_ overrides are found, the default rendering layer for players is `"Player"` and the default layer for NPCs is `"Npc"`.

 ## Notes